 - Following up with a post-processing session to evaluate the effects of the work, explore any new insights gained, identify any changes in symptoms or response patterns, and identify any areas for future work (either in your own weekly therapy or in an additional intensive session).

 These phases repeat for each target that you would like to address with EMDR.
 Every person’s therapy journey is unique, so it is impossible to guarantee specific results or promise that we will completely resolve a target within one intensive program.
-This is why the 90-minute post-processing session to review your experience is so important.
+This is why the post-processing follow-up session to review your experience is so important.
 Your workbook will help you prepare your reflections for the post-processing session.

 It’s often helpful to incorporate other therapeutic approaches to enhance the positive effects of EMDR (although any of these could be chosen for intensive work in lieu of EMDR):